BUSM 788_/BUSM 758_

 Cost for Spring: 2 credits of Tuition

-- BUSM788M GX01 Doing Business in the UAE, 4 credits - CANCELLED
+• BUSM788M Section GX01 Lessons in Customer Experience Design in the UAE, 4 credits